mihaelsegulja/macrokeeb/README.md

 ![step1](/images/macrokeeb_assembly_1.jpg)

 2. For wiring, refer to the diagrams.
 Basically, you have to wire the keys in a matrix.
-For soldering, you can do the following: cut the wires in smaller ones, long enough to wire up one switch with the next one; use one wire per row/column and remove the coating where needed; use one wire per row/column and solder through the coating.
-I suggest that you use your own technique.
+For soldering, I suggest one the following:
+ - cut the wires in smaller ones, long enough to wire up one switch with the next one,
+ - use one wire per row/column and remove the coating where needed,
+ - use one wire per row/column and solder through the coating

 ![step2](/images/macrokeeb_assembly_2.jpg)